ninastoessinger/word-o-mat/README.md

 ![word-o-mat screenshot](/screenshot.png)

-This is my first RF extension, supplied without any promises and all that jazz (formally, I’m putting an MIT license on it).
+This is my first RF extension, supplied without any promises and all that jazz (formally, I’m putting an MIT license on my code; please note the licensing terms of the included word lists, too).
+Please also note that I assume no responsibility for inappropriate words rendered by this extension.
 If you find any bugs or have suggestions for future development, please get in touch, or fix them yourself :)
-Please also note that I assume no responsibility for inappropriate words rendered by this extension.